-By now I was intrigued.
+I was intrigued.
 This was unusual.
 His brothers often drew pictures and gave them to us.
 But rarely Eliot, if at all.

+And this was her answer.
 She had asked me previously what to do and how to act to my children.
 I advised her just to be yourself.
 I had no idea if that was any help at all.
 I literally said the first thing that came into my head.
 After all, I didn’t know what to do or act either.

 She got her answer that Mothers Day.
-And never any argument from me about how she treated the children.

 Later I took Eliot aside into the study.
 For a second, he probably thought he was going to get into trouble.
 Only for a moment.
 I asked him whose idea was it to give Mothers Day cards to my second wife.
 He admitted it was him.